Buyer GuideOperator playbook

 Five Ways to Build a Purchase Order covers the five build paths real teams use: recommendation, reorder-last, catalog-driven, plain-language draft, and dropship single-order.

-Layer 3: From inbox-chained approvals to state-aware queues
+Layer 3: From inbox review to order-context review

-Approvals in a manual stack are an email chain.
-Buyer drafts → forwards to manager → manager forwards to finance → finance asks a question → buyer answers → manager is OOO.
+Review or approval in a manual stack is usually an email chain.
+Buyer drafts → forwards to owner → owner asks whether inventory is current → buyer checks the shelf again → supplier pricing changed → the PO in the thread is already stale.
 Two days lost.

-• Every action is recorded in the audit trail
+• Every edit, supplier update, receiving event, and bill match stays in the audit trail

-See 10 PO Software Features Small Teams Need in 2026 for the feature trade-offs by team shape.
+See Top PO Software Features for Small Teams in 2026 for the feature trade-offs by team shape.

 Layer 4: From "email PDF" to multi-channel send

-Suppliers don't all want email.
-A small business with 8 suppliers usually has 5 channels in play: email, WhatsApp, vendor portals, EDI, phone, text, Faire wholesale.
-A PO tool that only emails forces the buyer to manually re-send through every other channel.
+Suppliers do not all want email.
+A small business with several suppliers may have multiple channels in play: email, WhatsApp, vendor portals, EDI, phone, text, or Faire wholesale.
+A PO tool that only emails can force the buyer to manually re-send through other channels.

 Real PO software sends through the supplier's actual channel from the same PO object: